-() the combination of high temporal and range resolution over the full range is limited due to file size and processing time.
+(\) the combination of high temporal and range resolution over the full range is limited due to file size and processing time.
 Any combination of >70MB daily NetCDF file sizes is not supported by Lufft.
 Example (default): 15 m range resolution over full range of 15 km with 15 s time resolution results in a daily 24 MB NetCDF file size (22.5 MB backscatter data array).

 Information UPS functionality Nominal voltage 12 VDC (Input, Output, battery) Battery technology VRLA AGM HPPL Battery capacity 5 Ah Load current 2.2 A; a battery management system and intelligent charging electronics protect the battery from over-discharge and deep discharge Bridging time in case of power failure 1 h over all operating conditions (fixed parameterized) Service recommendation After three years, it is recommended to record the condition of the battery using the charging electronics.
 This is only permissible by trained and expert personnel.
-Service life note The service life of the battery depends on many conditions, whereby the following are decisive during operation: The length of the mains interruption The frequency of the mains interruption Operating temperatures below -20 °C Operating temperatures above 40 °C From these four influences, it is not possible to predict the service life of the battery without doubt for each individual case.
-We therefore give examples to serve as a guide.
-Unfortunately, irregular mains failures with different downtimes cannot be represented in examples.
-It should be noted that the following information on service life expectations can also be exceeded in field operation.
-However, this cannot be guaranteed.
-Expected service life of the battery 1.6 years over all operating conditions and one power failure per day for 5 min 4.6 years with restricted operating temperature range from -20 40 °C and one failure every 5 days for 5 min 9.2 years with constant operating temperature at 25 °C and one failure every 5 days for 5 min 5 years with restricted operating temperature range from -20 °C to 40 °C and one failure per quarter for >1 hour
+The service life of the battery depends on many conditions, wh following are decisive during operation: • The length of the mains interruption • The frequency of the mains interruption • Operating temperatures below -20 °C • Operating temperatures above 40 °C From these four influences, it is not possible to predict the serv the battery without doubt for each individual case.
+We therefore examples to serve as a guide.
+Unfortunately, irregular mains fa different downtimes cannot be represented in examples.
+It should be noted that the following information on service life is of a conservative nature.
+The following service life expectation also be exceeded in field operation.
+However, this cannot be given the property of the particular of the property of the particular of the property of the mains interruption of the particular of the property of the mains interruption of the property of the mains interruption of the property of the mains interruption of the mains interruption of the particular of the property of the mains interruption of the mains interruption of the property of the mains interruption of the mains i Expected service life of the battery 1.6 years over all operating conditions and one power failure per day for 5 min 4.6 years with restricted operating temperature range from -20 40 °C and one failure every 5 days for 5 min 9.2 years with constant operating temperature at 25 °C and one failure every 5 days for 5 min 5 years with restricted operating temperature range from -20 °C to 40 °C and one failure per quarter for &gt;1 hour